30 Tips for Richmond Winters

 Ro Gammon, Sports Backers Half Marathon Training Team head coach

-“As a runner, I do the same activities in the winter as I do in the summer except I wear more clothes while doing it!
+“As a runner, I do the same activities in the Richmond winters as I do in the summer except I wear more clothes while doing it!
 What can I say?
 I must be stuck in a rut!”

 BOOMER staff recommends:

-Have walking or running clothes that can help you brave all sorts of weather.
+Have walking or running clothes that can help you brave all sorts of weather these Richmond winters.
 Then get out!